REDress Day

 The empty red dresses are meant to signify the loss of thousands of Indigenous women, girls and two-spirit, lesbian, gay, trans, bisexual, queer, questioning, intersex and asexual (2SLGTBQQIA) people over the past 40 years to colonial violence.

-Now in its fifth year at Brock, the display will see dresses hung indoors and outdoors across the University’s main campus and Marilyn I. Walker School of Fine and Performing Arts from Monday, Feb.
-13 to Friday, Feb.
-17.
+The display sees dresses hung indoors and outdoors across the University’s main campus and Marilyn I. Walker School of Fine and Performing Arts on February 14th.

 Pond Inlet, Brock University